 I am open to any compromise or alternative that does not comprise a child's right to attend a quality school in good repair—but keeping the status quo will only serve to fail our students—and that is unacceptable.
 We must find a new way to meet our shared objective of improving public school buildings for every child, no matter where they live in Maryland.

-Change to Grow At the same time we seek a renewed partnership with state government—Baltimore must implement major fiscal reforms.
+At the same time we seek a renewed partnership with state government—Baltimore must implement major fiscal reforms.

 For over 50 years, Baltimore's story has been dominated by a narrative of post-industrial decline.
 From 1950 to 2000, the city lost a third of its population.
 Jobs disappeared, crime rates rose, schools deteriorated, and many neighborhoods destabilized.
 City government itself was left with a legacy of high taxes, growing liabilities, and crumbling infrastructure.
 But over the last several years, a new urban story is beginning to emerge.